 Remove loose dust and dirt from works on paper and then store them in acid-free materials in a clean, dust-free environment.
 The selection of primary enclosures should be based on the expected use and the needs of the collection.
 Archival polyester or polypropylene enclosures will allow for easy viewing if the document will be referred to or handled often while still protecting the item from damage.
 Paper enclosures can be more budget-friendly and absorb acid in the document.
 Light and pollutant damage can be avoided more easily by using paper envelopes or folders.

 File folders work well for storing larger quantities of documents in each enclosure, while envelopes and sleeves are best for individual documents requiring extra care.
-Placing sheets of buffered interleaving paper between documents that are stored together in the same enclosure helps reduce acid migration.
+Use buffered interleaving paper between documents stored together to prevent acid migration.

 Do not place too many documents in a single folder.
-Overcrowding will increase handling and potential abrasion or tearing.
-Place documents in their enclosures in archival document cases or record storage cartons for further protection from dust, dirt, light and environmental pollutants.
+Overcrowding will increase unnecessary handling and potential abrasion or tearing.
+There should be no more than 10 sheets per folder; the more valuable the documents, the fewer sheets per folder.
+Place documents in their enclosures in archival document cases or record storage cartons for additional protection from dust, dirt, light and environmental pollutants.
+Archival record storage cartons are an economical solution for storing large quantities of documents.
+An inventory list of the contents of each carton should be maintained for future reference.
 If storing documents vertically, use spacers and dividers in partially filled boxes to prevent sagging and to keep folders upright.